Frequently Asked Questions

 Where can I see what dogs are currently in your shelter?

 The ACO's list the dogs first to Petfinder and from there the volunteers market them to Facebook, AdoptAPet, and RescueMe.
 The All Dogs Album on Facebook is where all of the dogs currently available in the shelter are listed.
-These pages are all maintained and overseen for the Shelter by the Lewisburg Animal Shelter Volunteers with the approval of the City of Lewisburg and the Lewisburg Police Department.
+These pages are all maintained and overseen for the Shelter by the Shelter Manager with the assistance of the Lewisburg Animal Shelter Volunteers and the approval of the City of Lewisburg and the Lewisburg Police Department.

 Do I have to get the dog I am wanting to adopt spayed or neutered?